-Have you ever noticed advertisements in malls, grocery stores, or schools that advocate healthy-eating or regular exercise?
+Have you ever noticed advertisements in malls, grocery stores, or schools that advocate healthy eating or regular exercise?
 Have you gone to your local centers or hospitals promoting physical activities and smoking cessation programs such as “quit” activities and “brief interventions?”
 These are all examples of health promotion.
 The Health Promotion Model, developed by nursing theorist Nola Pender, has provided healthcare a new path.
-According to Nola J. Pender, Health Promotion and Disease Prevention should be the principal focus in health care, and when health promotion and prevention fail to anticipate predicaments and problems, then care in illness becomes the subsequent priority.
+According to Nola J. Pender, Health Promotion and Disease Prevention should focus on health care.
+When health promotion and prevention fail to anticipate predicaments and problems, care in illness becomes the subsequent priority.

 What is Health Promotion Model?

 The Health Promotion Model notes that each person has unique personal characteristics and experiences that affect subsequent actions.
-The set of variables for behavioral specific knowledge and affect have important motivational significance.
+The set of variables for behavioral specific knowledge and effect have important motivational significance.
 These variables can be modified through nursing actions.
-Health promoting behavior is the desired behavioral outcome and is the endpoint in the Health Promotion Model.
-Health promoting behaviors should result in improved health, enhanced functional ability and better quality of life at all stages of development.
+Health-promoting behavior is the desired behavioral outcome and is the endpoint in the Health Promotion Model.
+Health-promoting behaviors should result in improved health, enhanced functional ability, and better quality of life at all development stages.
 The final behavioral demand is also influenced by the immediate competing demand and preferences, which can derail intended health-promoting actions.

 Nola Pender’s Health Promotion Model theory was originally published in 1982 and later improved in 1996 and 2002.
 It has been used for nursing research, education, and practice.
 Applying this nursing theory and the body of knowledge that has been collected through observation and research, nurses are in the top profession to enable people to improve their well-being with self-care and positive health behaviors.

 The Health Promotion Model was designed to be a “complementary counterpart to models of health protection.”
 It develops to incorporate behaviors for improving health and applies across the life span.
-Its purpose is to assist nurses in knowing and understanding the major determinants of health behaviors as a foundation for behavioral counseling to promote well-being and healthy lifestyles.
+Its purpose is to help nurses know and understand the major determinants of health behaviors as a foundation for behavioral counseling to promote well-being and healthy lifestyles.

 Pender’s health promotion model defines health as “a positive dynamic state not merely the absence of disease.”
 Health promotion is directed at increasing a client’s level of well-being.
 It describes the multi-dimensional nature of persons as they interact within the environment to pursue health.